fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/asus-rog-strix-g814/README.md

 # Asus ROG Strix G18 G814
 ## Introduction
 This work is based on my previous configuration on Lenovo Legion 5.
 I only use Nvidia driver because, when on Linux, I use some emulation tools which prefer Nvidia driver.
 Also, I didn't verify if Nouveau is compatible with Nvidia RTX 40xx.
 When I bought this laptop, it was delivered with no OS, 16GB of RAM and a single NVMe PCI drive.
 In order to make this installation working, you will need, at least, a second NVMe drive installed in the laptop.
 This laptop has a single 16GB RAM card installed, consider buying another one so you can use the dual-channel.
 For better performance, I reinstalled a dual-boot system so I can passthrough a full drive with Windows 11 to the VM.
 Also, it allows me to boot Windows and install updates for BIOS/firmware updates that fwupd still doesn't manage on Linux.
-For now, I didn't "create" a second VM for looking-glass, but the workaround to make it available should be similar to my previous configuration on Lenovo Legion 5.
 And last point, I found a workaround working on Lenovo Legion 5 for Nvidia RTX 3060.
 With Nvidia RTX 4080, you can directly load Nvidia driver for more screens attached to the laptop at start.
 Personnaly, I prefer my old workaround because, most of the time, I only need the default screen attached to my iGPU (Intel Xe), I really appreciate not consuming too much energy when I don't need it.

 ### **Table Of Contents**
 - [**Installing Windows 11 on second NVMe drive**](#installing-windows-11-on-second-nvme-drive)